Pet Health Insurance Definitions

 L — Ligaments:

-AKC Pet Insurance provides truly superior cruciate ligament coverage after a 180-day waiting period.
+AKC Pet Insurance provides truly superior cruciate ligament condition coverage after a 180-day waiting period.

 M — Medically Necessary: